 Loads of brilliant technologies went mainstream this year.
 Some new technologies were created but I don't know enough about any of them to make claims for their future.
 I'm going to describe what I think these old but newly well known technologies mean in reference to the world when my new daughter is 18 in 2030.

-Watson came along from IBM and answered quiz questions really well.
+Learning by reading Watson came along from IBM and answered quiz questions really well.
 Siri did something similar with peoples requests.

 This might not seem like a big deal.
 Not many of us make a living answering quiz questions.
 But how many of us have jobs that involve finding the right page based on some search and parsing out the right bit of text?
 A surprising amount of medicine, lawyering, general office power point monkeying involves this.
 What happens when a cockroach knows everything?
 Watson is the answer to that as that is about the actual intelligence level it has.
 What happens when in 2030 the cockroach is a thousand times smarter?
 I have no idea.

 Depressingly most of these systems seem to be owned by big companies like apple, Google and IBM.
-Most of the data used and the tools that analyse it are open source.
+Most of the data used and the tools that analyseit are open source.
 It will be a really cool project when someone makes an opensource wikipedia based answering bot.

 "if, in like manner, the shuttle would weave and the plectrum touch the lyre without a hand to guide them, chief workmen would not want servants, nor masters slaves."
 Aristotle wrote in Politics which says that smarter machines will free us from servitude.
 So far this has been the case but will that continue?.